TU-e-Honors-Academy-AI-Track/DeepL_Intro/2-CNN/README.md

 ```

 3.  **Dilated Convolutions**: These are used to increase the receptive field of a neuron without increasing the number of parameters.
 They introduce gaps in the kernel, allowing it to cover a larger area of the input.

+### Standard Archietctures and Recent Development in the Field
+In computer vision, several deep learning architectures have been considered state-of-the-art at different points in time, and they have significantly contributed to the advancements in the field.
+Below are some of the standard and state-of-the-art deep learning architectures in computer vision:

+#### 1\. **VGGNet (2014)**

+-   Developed by the Visual Graphics Group from Oxford, VGGNet is known for its use of small (3x3) convolutional filters which allowed it to construct deeper models.
+-   VGG16 and VGG19 are the most popular variants, with 16 and 19 layers respectively.

+#### 2\. **GoogLeNet/Inception (2014)**

+-   Developed by researchers at Google, GoogLeNet introduced the inception module, which allowed for more efficient use of computational resources.
+-   It uses a combination of 1x1, 3x3, and 5x5 convolutions within the same module, allowing it to capture multi-level features.

+#### 3\. **ResNet (2015)**

+-   Developed by Microsoft Research, ResNet introduced residual learning, which enabled the training of very deep networks by using skip connections or shortcuts.
+-   Variants like ResNet-50, ResNet-101, and ResNet-152 are widely used, with the number indicating the depth of the network.

+#### 4\. **DenseNet (2016)**

+-   DenseNet improved upon ResNet by introducing dense blocks, where each layer receives the feature maps of all preceding layers.
+-   It is highly parameter-efficient and has improved gradient flow compared to traditional architectures.

+#### 5\. **MobileNet (2017)**

+-   Developed by Google, MobileNet is designed for mobile and edge devices.
+-   It uses depthwise separable convolutions which significantly reduce the number of parameters, making it efficient for resource-constrained devices.

+#### 6\. **EfficientNet (2019)**

+-   Also developed by Google, EfficientNet introduced a new scaling method for CNNs.
+-   It uses a compound scaling method, scaling depth, width, and resolution of the network, which results in better performance.

+#### 7\. **Vision Transformer (ViT) (2020)**

+-   ViT, developed by Google Research, applies transformers, which were initially designed for NLP tasks, to computer vision.
+-   It divides the image into fixed-size patches and processes them in parallel using transformer encoders, capturing long-range dependencies between pixels.

+#### 8\. **Swin Transformer (2021)**

+-   Developed by Microsoft Research, the Swin Transformer builds upon ViT and introduces shift windows to capture local information in images.
+-   It has achieved state-of-the-art performance on a variety of vision tasks, including image classification and object detection.

+#### 9\. **ConViT (2021)**

+-   The ConViT combines convolutional layers with transformers, aiming to leverage the advantages of both convolutional neural networks and transformers.
+-   It uses gated positional self-attention, allowing it to decide the importance of positional information dynamically.

+#### Applications:

+-   **Image Classification**: VGGNet, ResNet, MobileNet, and EfficientNet are widely used.
+-   **Object Detection and Segmentation**: Faster R-CNN with ResNet backbones, YOLO, and Mask R-CNN are popular choices.
+-   **Pose Estimation**: OpenPose and HRNet are commonly used architectures.
+-   **Image Generation**: GANs (Generative Adversarial Networks) like DCGAN, and CycleGAN are used for generating images.

+For more specific applications, such as diffusion-based image generation, the aforementioned architectures are not directly used.
+If you are looking to use diffusion models for tasks like data generation, synthesis, or other generative tasks, you would typically explore specific diffusion-based models or other generative models like GANs or VAEs, rather than the standard architectures mentioned, which are primarily used for discriminative tasks like classification, detection, and segmentation.
+These architectures may use the aforementioned standard architectures, such as ResNet, as a backbone but are not direct implementations.
+### Standard Diffusion Model Architectures:

+1.  **Denoising Diffusion Probabilistic Models (DDPM):**
+    -   DDPM is a prominent example of a diffusion model.
+It models the data distribution by corrupting the data sample with noise progressively until it turns into pure noise and then reverses this process to generate new samples.
+    -   It employs a denoising process, where a denoising function is learned to reverse the corruption (diffusion) process.

+### Connection to ResNet:

+-   **Residual Connections:**
+    -   Diffusion models often employ architectures with residual connections, similar to ResNet, to facilitate the training of the denoising function.
+    -   The use of residual connections helps in mitigating the vanishing gradient problem and enables the training of deeper networks, which is crucial for learning complex denoising functions.

+### Connection to GANs:

+-   **Generative Models:**
+    -   Both GANs and diffusion models are generative models, aiming to learn the data distribution and generate new samples that resemble the training data.
+    -   While the methodologies are different, the goal of synthesizing high-quality, realistic samples is a common objective.
+-   **Training Dynamics:**
+    -   GANs and diffusion models have different training dynamics.
+GANs involve a min-max game between a generator and a discriminator, while diffusion models involve learning a denoising function to reverse the diffusion process.
+    -   However, both models require careful tuning and training strategies to stabilize training and avoid mode collapse.